justinfagnani/queue-scheduler/README.md

 Tasks are added to named queues, which have their own scheduling functions.

 Tasks are not aware of how they're scheduled.
-Whether they are on microtask, AnimationFrameQueueScheduler frame, idle, or other timing.
+Whether they are on microtask, animation frame, idle, setInterval, or other timing.

 ## Example